clarity-pm/clarity/docs/faq.md

 priority between tasks once they separate in different columns without resorting to swim-lanes.

 This is not an enormous problem if we assume tasks always travel “in front” of other tasks, from commitment to delivery point on Kanban board.
-But in Clarity that is not the case - tasks can travel freely between statuses and even stages at ANY given time.
+In Clarity that is not the case - tasks can travel freely between statuses and even stages at ANY given time.

 Having such freedom comes at a price - maintenance of priority between items within the same level of priority,